evolite/StashSeer/README.md

 # Stasharr Config

-My personal scripts for managing adult content with StashDB + Whisparr + Stash.
+My personal scripts for managing content with StashDB + Whisparr + Stash.

 ## What This Does

 - **Stasharr.js** - Tampermonkey script that adds download buttons to StashDB pages
-- **WhisparrMissingSearch.ps1** - PowerShell script to search for missing movies in Whisparr

 ## Quick Setup

-1. **For browser script:** Copy `Stasharr.js` into Tampermonkey and click the Settings button to configure
+1. **For browser script:** Copy `Stasharr.js` into Tampermonkey, load stashdb.org and click on a scene then click the Settings button to configure

-2. **For PowerShell script:** Edit the script to add your API key

 ## How It Works